Warriors say center DeMarcus Cousins available for Game 1

 TORONTO — Golden State coach Steve Kerr says center DeMarcus Cousins is available for Game 1 of the NBA Finals on Thursday night.

 Kerr made the announcement at the team’s shootaround practice Thursday.
-Cousins has not been on the Warriors’ active roster since injuring his right quadriceps muscle early in Game 2 of the Warriors’ opening-round series against the Los Angeles Clippers.
+Cousins has not been on the Warriors’ active roster since tearing his left quadriceps muscle early in Game 2 of the Warriors’ opening-round series against the Los Angeles Clippers.

 The Warriors originally thought Cousins’ quad injury would be season-ending.
 He got hurt on April 15.